 - Sex can relieve the pressure caused by vaginal swelling

-- Body therapy such as osteopathy or chiropractic (make sure the practitioner is trained for pregnancy)
+- Body therapy such as osteopathy or chiropractic (make sure the practitioner is experienced in pregnancy)

 - Gentle exercise such as swimming, water exercises, cycling or walking

 - Pregnancy yoga

 - Pelvic floor exercises to strengthen the muscles and support the area

-It’s very normal in late pregnancy to feel pressure in your pelvis.
-Using these methods can help relieve the sensation.
-However, you should always discuss any discomfort or pressure with your care provider, and make sure the treatment method is safe for you.
+However, you should always discuss any discomfort or pressure with your care provider, and make sure your chosen treatment method is safe for you.

-If you feel any pain, cramping or experience spotting before 37 weeks of pregnancy, it’s important you contact your care provider immediately.
-These may be signs of labour beginning.
-Here are 7 signs of labour if you’d like to be prepared.
+If you feel any pain, cramping or experience spotting before 37 weeks of pregnancy, it’s important you contact your care provider immediately, as these may be signs of labour beginning.